huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-out-of-state-owner-help.md

 I coordinate and oversee:

-- Walkthroughs to document the propertyâ€™s current condition for you and your attorney or fiduciary.
+- Walkthroughs to document the property's current condition for you and your attorney or fiduciary.
 - Photo or video tours so you can see the house and contents without booking a flight.
 - Simple sorting plans for contents: what to keep, ship, donate, sell, or discard.
 - Vendor bids for estate cleanout, donation pickup, basic repairs, yard work, and simple safety items.